Should you pick the Fitbit Sense or the Fitbit Versa 3?

 - Lacks ECG & EDA sensors

-Fitbit Sense vs. Fitbit Versa 3 What are the major differences, and how to choose?
+Fitbit Sense vs. Fitbit Versa 3: Major differences, and how to choose?

 How do you choose between the new Fitbit Sense and the Fitbit Versa 3?
 A side-by-side comparison shows that there are many similarities between the two.
 Some examples include built-in GPS, the new PurePulse 2.0 system for improved heart-rate tracking, a built-in microphone and speaker, and your choice of Amazon Alexa or Google voice assistants.
-You'll find all of these new features on both the Fitbit Sense and the Versa.
+You'll find all of these new features on both the Fitbit Sense and the Fitbit Versa 3.

 The few differences are likely what will guide your decision.
-An extra $100 spent on the Sense gets you advanced sensors that provide a more in-depth look at your health, including EDA and ECG sensors plus a new skin temperature sensor.
+An extra $100 spent on the Fitbit Sense gets you advanced sensors that provide a more in-depth look at your health, including EDA and ECG sensors, plus a new skin temperature sensor.
 All of the details you need to decide if these sensors are worth the extra money are outlined below.
-That being said, the Fitbit Sense is the better pick for those who want to track more health metrics.
-If you want a standard fitness smartwatch experience, you might prefer the Fitbit Versa 3.
+That said, the Fitbit Sense is the better pick for those who want to track more health metrics.
+If you want an everyday fitness smartwatch experience, you might prefer the Fitbit Versa 3.

-Fitbit Sense vs. Fitbit Versa 3 The Sense gives you a better view of your health
+Fitbit Sense vs. Fitbit Versa 3: The Sense provides a better view of your health

 The new skin temperature sensor can detect changes that may indicate a fever, illness, or a new menstrual phase.
-The new electrocardiogram (ECG) sensor analyzes your heart rhythm for signs of atrial fibrillation (AFib).
+The new electrocardiogram (ECG) sensor analyzes your heart rhythm for atrial fibrillation (AFib) signs.
 According to Fitbit, this heart condition affects more than 33.5 million people globally.
 You can access this feature by holding your fingers on the corners of the watch while remaining still for 30 seconds.
 You'll receive a reading that can be downloaded and shared with your physician.

 |Fitbit Sense